Castro19/ccc-sep-public/README.md

 This is just a public repo to showcase the important files/highlights, and it is missing some necessary files and functions.
 To access the Schedule Builder, visit:
 **https://www.ccc-sep.com**

-## Features:
+## **Features:**
-  - **ASSIST API Integration**: Gathers the PDF transfer agreements to display to the user or to          extract transferable classes from the PDF
+### **ASSIST API Integration**:
+Gathers the PDF transfer agreements to display to the user or to extract transferable classes from the PDF

-  - **Extract Classes from PDF:** Functions that read the right side of the PDF agreement and finds      the class item based on font attributes and line spacing.
+### **Extract Classes from PDF:**
+Functions that read the right side of the PDF agreement and finds the class item based on font attributes and line spacing.
 It keeps the conjugations of "AND" & "OR" so another function can logically choose which classes are required to take.

+### **Uploading SEPs:**
-  - **Uploading SEPs:** Users can upload their SEP PDF that is sent to my AWS S3 Bucket where my function downloads it from.
-After downloading, the function extracts the corresponding textbox locations and values from the PDF, then automatically inserts them into the textboxes on the webpage.
+Users can upload their SEP PDF that is sent to my AWS S3 Bucket where my function downloads it from.
+After downloading, the function extracts the corresponding textbox locations and values from the PDF, and then automatically inserts them into the textboxes on the webpage.

-  - **Retrieving Verified Schedules**: Ability to store and retrieve verified schedules from a PostgreSQL             Database.
-A green checkmark appears at the top of the page to indiciate it is a verified schedule.
+### **Retrieving Verified Schedules**:
+Ability to store and retrieve verified schedules from a PostgreSQL Database.
+A green checkmark appears at the top of the page to indicate it is a verified schedule.

-  - **Uploading Verified Schedules:** Counselors can easily upload a completed SEP schedule to the PostGreSQL database by inserting a passcode.
+### **Uploading Verified Schedules:**
+Counselors can easily upload a completed SEP schedule to the PostGreSQL database by inserting a passcode.
+### **Unverified Schedules:**
-  - **Unverified Schedules:** An algorithm I created to create a SEP based on the classes                extracted from the PDF, "Or" & "AND" Conjunction Logic, the prerequisites, & the unit count         per semester.
+An algorithm I created to create a SEP based on the classes extracted from the PDF, "Or" & "AND" Conjunction Logic, the prerequisites, & the unit countnper semester.

-  - **A dynamic UI:** Users can easily insert, delete, move, and swap classes for each semester with ease.
+### **A dynamic UI:**
+Users can easily insert, delete, move, and swap classes for each semester with ease.
 Class Buttons also change color to indicate that the class has been used.

+### **Prerequisite/Corequisite Panels:**
-  - **Prerequisite/Corerequisite Panels:** Each class button has a hidden panel that displays the prerequisites and corerequisites of that class when hovering over the panel icon.
+Each class button has a hidden panel that displays the prerequisites and corequisites of that class when hovering over the panel icon.

+### **Error Warnings:**
-  - **Error Warnings:** The Text-Box color changes to red if the class is invalid, either the class is not at CCC or the class does not have the same format.
+The Text-Box color changes to red if the class is invalid, either the class is not at CCC or the class does not have the same format.
 Text-Box color changes to orange if it is a duplicate class.

+### **Degree Analytics**:
-  - **Degree Analytics**: Find completed and nearly completed degrees based on the SEP Schedule           created or imported.
+Find completed and nearly completed degrees based on the SEP Schedule created or imported.

+### **IGETC/CSU-GE Completion**:
-  - **IGETC/CSU-GE Completion**: Finds what areas have been satisfied and what classes satisfied          them based on their schedule.
-Area dropdown buttons will change to green to indicate completiong along with the subject dropdown so the user can locate what class satisfied the area.
+Finds what areas have been satisfied and what classes satisfied them based on their schedule.
+Area dropdown buttons will change to green to indicate completing along with the subject dropdown so the user can locate what class satisfied the area.

-  - **Export the SEP to the Formal SEP PDF:** After the schedule has been finalized, users can export the schedule to the standard PDF for SEP schedules.
+### **Export the SEP to the Formal SEP PDF:**
+After the schedule has been finalized, users can export the schedule to the standard PDF for SEP schedules.
+### **Report Error:**
-  - **Report Error:** User can report any errors they have where the error message will be sent to my E-mail and automatically include the university and major in the message, as well.
+Users can report any errors they have and the error message will be sent to my E-mail and automatically include the university and major in the message, as well.

 ## Tools & Libraries Used:
 ### PYTHON